 For those with a sweeter tooth, the Sili Ice-Cream is a must-try in this region.
 The rich creamy taste with the use of coconut milk and the lingering aftertaste spiciness of the ice-cream is really something interesting to experience.

-Bicol has some really beautiful and relaxing villas to chill and unwind in, and comes with great restaurants, and facilities.
-I visited the Siama Hotel, The Oriental Lagazpi and Misibis Bay Resort in my 1 week in Bicol.
+Bicol has some really beautiful and relaxing resorts and villas to chill and unwind in, and comes with great restaurants, and facilities.
+I visited the Siama Hotel, The Oriental Legazpi and Misibis Bay Resort in my 1 week in Bicol.

-Find out more about each of them below:
+Find out more about each of these 3 Bicol Philippines Resorts:

 360 view at the pool of Siama Resort.
 Stunning blue sky that day!

-Hence concludes my post about my outdoor adventure in bicol region.
+Hence concludes my post about my outdoor adventure in Bicol volcano region.
 This trip was done in October, which was just at the tail end of the monsoon season.
-Do drop by in the months of Feb – May to stand a chance to see the whalesharks.
+Do drop by in the months of Feb – May to stand a chance to see the whale sharks.